capstoneelibriaries/JNS-Libraries/concept/script.md

 #### Listing a Book

-Upon logging in, we are greeted by the profile page where our ads are listed.
-First, let's list a new ad.
+Thank you Sam.
+Let's list a new ad.
 In order to do this we'll need a title for the ad, a description, a value we believe our books are worth, a shipping value, and finally a book.

-For the book itself, we only need to enter the ISBN.
-The reason for this is because I was able to automate the form creation by writing an autofill feature in JavaScript.
-The Javascript performs an AJAX request that queries the OpenLibrary API and retrieves book information.
-With that information, I used jQuery to autofill the rest of the form.
+For the book itself, we only need to enter the *ISBN*.
+The reason for this is because I was able to automate the form creation by writing an *autofill* feature in **JavaScript**. **The Javascript** performs an **AJAX** request that queries the **OpenLibrary API** and retrieves book information.
+With that information, I used **jQuery** to autofill the rest of the form.

 We can add many more books but for the sake of time, we'll stick to the one.